View: 21

 • Its daily life

 When you taste a local dish, you are not just eating.
+You are experiencing the culture.

+You are tasting traditions that have been passed down for generations.
 You are sharing something that people have cooked, celebrated, and loved for centuries.

 Another beautiful thing about plov is that every region in Uzbekistan has its own version.